 - You’re in your early twenties and want to become the next Jeff Bezos or Elon Musk.
 You have great ambitions and are incredibly disciplined and inspired to become everything that you think you can become.
 You spend an incredible amount of time working on your projects, and you even make sacrifices just for the sake of your goals.
 You don’t have time for sleep, social activities or relationships.
 Hell, even your health starts to decline.
 It doesn’t matter though, because you eventually want to reach your goals, and then you’ll be happy, right?

 This is another extreme example of happiness.
 You can probably see how this person is very likely unhappy.
-He is spending the best years of his life making sacrifices in anticipation of what he eventually wants to become.
-For a lot of people, this sounds like a logical decision.
-But to me, this sounds like a huge mistake.
-You might feel satisfied with the progress you’re making, but are you truly happy?
-If you were to get in a fatal car crash tomorrow, would you have any regrets?
+He is spending arguably the best years of his life making sacrifices in anticipation of what he eventually wants to become.

 Happiness now vs. happiness later

 The thing is, these extreme examples are not something that you should want.
 You can only lead a truly happy life when you actively pursue both short-term and long-term happiness.